 Quest Characters cannot be attacked unless they are wearing a mask and a belt favor of an eye symbol or their court symbol.

 When you have been killed or choose to "take a Death", you have fully died.
 While you are dead, you cannot move for 60 seconds and become open to LOOTING.
 Afterwards, you are out of the game for five minutes.
-Once the five minutes have elapsed, you can respawn to get back in the game by checking in at the designated respawn point (Adventurer's Guild on Friday and Saturday, your court's base on Sunday).
+Once the five minutes have elapsed, you can respawn to get back in the game by checking in at the Adventurer's Guild.

 You cannot interact with Quest Characters while you are dead, nor can you start or complete quests.